Saint-John Perse: The strong man of the Quai d'Orsay

 Within the Foreign Office he led the optimist faction that believed that Germany was unstable and that if Britain and France stood up to Hitler, he would back down.
 In October 1936, St. Léger welcomed the new American ambassador to Paris, William Christian Bullitt Jr. who arrived together with his right-hand man Carmel Offie.
 St. Léger told Bullitt that the French were greatly pleased that the American president, Franklin D. Roosevelt, had appointed one of his best friends as ambassador to France, saying he regarded this as a sign that Roosevelt placed much great value on Franco-American relations.
-St. Léger told Bullitt that he was personally happy that Roosevelt had appointed a man fluent in French as ambassador as he observed for the last 16 years no American ambassador had spoken French, which he took as a sign that Roosevelt valued France, and while also telling the openly gay Offie that homosexuality was legal in France.
+St. Léger told Bullitt that he was personally happy that Roosevelt had appointed a man fluent in French as ambassador, taking that as another sign that Roosevelt valued France, as for the previous 16 years no American ambassador had spoken French.
+He also told the openly gay Offie that homosexuality was legal in France.
 In January 1937, rumors started to appear in the French newspapers that stated the Wehrmacht was operating in Spanish Morocco.
-The closeness of Spanish Morocco to the Strait of Gibraltar that linked the Mediterranean Sea to the Atlantic Ocean led the possibility of a German military presence in Spanish Morocco to be considered unacceptable in both Paris and London.
-As the Foreign Minister Yvon Delbos was out of Paris, St. Léger was in charge of the Quai d'Orsay and he acted with dispatch, having meeting with the German ambassador Count Johannes von Welczeck, where he protested in the most strongest terms, saying he regarded a German military presence in Spanish Morocco as a threat to French interests.
+The closeness of Spanish Morocco to the Strait of Gibraltar that linked the Mediterranean Sea to the Atlantic Ocean led to a German military presence in Spanish Morocco to be considered unacceptable in both Paris and London.
+As the Foreign Minister Yvon Delbos was out of Paris, St. Léger was in charge of the Quai d'Orsay and he acted with dispatch, meeting with the German ambassador Count Johannes von Welczeck, where he protested in the strongest terms, saying he regarded a German military presence in Spanish Morocco as a threat to French interests.
 St. Léger was close to the French ambassador in London, Charles Corbin, and had him secure a promise of British support from Robert Vansittart, the Permanent Undersecretary at the Foreign Office.
-Cameron noted that the Germans were outraged by St. Léger's démarche as she wrote: "They had felt a strong hand at the helm of French foreign policy and they didn't like it.
+Cameron noted that the Germans were outraged by St. Léger's démarche writing: "They had felt a strong hand at the helm of French foreign policy and they didn't like it.
 Thus, the incident added another black mark to their dossier on Léger as a public enemy of the Reich".